BWillJohnson/Easy-Shop-API-Capstone/README.md

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.
+- Mysql : Make sure it is up-to-date, and connected to your Intellij project.

 ### Running the Application in IntelliJ